 ZSM can cooperate with GSMA NG on how to satisfy the slice management related requirements identified in the GST.

 The second workstream has the target to provide a deep end-to-end network slice architecture analysis, with the mission of identifying existing gaps and informing corresponding SDOs, fostering cross-standardization collaboration to address these gaps.
+The first results of this analysis have been documented in the GSMA NG.127 [i.x].
 This activity is also led by the GSMA NG.

 ZSM can cooperate with GSMA NG on how to address cross-domain network slice management related issues identified in the end-to-end slicing architecture.